dotnet/designs/proposed/logging-generator.md

 ### Options

-The generator supports 2 global options that it recognizes:
+The generator supports a global option that it recognizes:

 #### `PascalCaseArguments` : YES/NO

 This will convert argument names to pascal case (from city to City) within the generated code such that when the ILogger enumerates the state, the argument will be in pascal case, which can make the logs nicer to consume.
 This defaults to YES.

-#### Sample with alternative names for name holes

 ```csharp
 public partial class LoggingSample6